dequelabs/axe-devtools-html-api-examples/Python/python_selenium/README.md

 ## Prerequisites

-Python 3 (does not support Python 2) along with the virtual environment (venv or pyenv)
+Python 3 (does not support Python 2) along with the virtual environment (venv or pyenv).

 ## Clone Project